Table of contents

 No matter what industry you’re in, we all live in a more and more competitive world.
 It’s getting harder to stand out from the competition.
-That’s why, we decided to create a list of digital marketing solutions we believe every business should implement as soon as possible unless they’ve already done it.
+That’s why we decided to create a list of digital marketing solutions we believe every business should implement as soon as possible unless they’ve already done it.
+Prepare a pen and make a checklist of every internet marketing solution we recommend – see which ones you already use!

 Before you start implementing digital marketing solutions, there’s one, but very important question you need to answer – do they align with your customer personas?

-Before we deep dive into the details of digital marketing solutions I am going to describe today, I’d love to give you a bit of an idea of what’s ahead of us:
+Before we deep dive into the details of the digital marketing solutions, I am going to describe today, I’d love to give you a bit of an idea of what’s ahead of us:

 - Social media marketing